ivanwhaf/FRS-pytorch/README.md

 * This project can be also transplanted to other platforms like `Raspberry Pi`

 # Demo
-## 1.Run demo directly
+## 1. Run demo directly
-cam_demo.py runs to show a UI and recongnize the food
+cam_demo.py runs to show a UI and recongnize the food:
 ```bash
 $ python cam_demo.py
 ```

-## 2.Run in command line
+## 2. Run in command line
 detect.py runs inference on a variety of sources, cd your project path and type:
 ```bash
 $ python detect.py -c cfg/frs.cfg  -w weights/frs_cnn.pth --source 0  # webcam